 Under federal law, you have the right to, and we have the duty to protect, the confidentiality of your CPNI.
 However, we may use CPNI without your consent, in a manner consistent with applicable law, to: (i) initiate, render, bill, and collect for our services; (ii) market services among the categories of service to which you already subscribe; (iii) provide inside wiring installation, maintenance, and repair services; (iv) provide maintenance and technical support for our services; (v) protect our rights and property, and protect users of our services and other carriers from fraudulent, abusive, or unlawful use of, or subscription to, these services; and (vi) provide any inbound telemarketing, referral, or administrative services for the duration of a customer-initiated call.

 Further, after providing you with the required notice and opportunity to “opt out,” we may use your CPNI, in a manner consistent with applicable law, to market additional communications-related services to you and conduct surveys in order to improve our service offerings.

-CTC will not use your CPNI for purposes other than those described above unless we first obtain your express “opt in” consent.
-For example, without such consent we will not use CPNI to market services not provided by CTC, and will not share your CPNI with third parties (subject to the limitations discussed below).
+CTG will not use your CPNI for purposes other than those described above unless we first obtain your express “opt in” consent.
+For example, without such consent we will not use CPNI to market services not provided by CTG, and will not share your CPNI with third parties (subject to the limitations discussed below).

 c.
-Limits on the disclosure of CPNI outside CTC.
+Limits on the disclosure of CPNI outside CTG.